bjohnson55/Data-Wrangling-Final/README.md

 ## Project Status
 Project is: _complete_
-> This was the final project in the Data Wrangling class; therefore, I have not revisited this project since December 2021 and it's considered complete.

-## Room for Improvement
-- Look at the impact the pandemic had on earnings in the film industry
-- How have streaming services such as Netflix and Hulu impacted movie earnings?
-- Look at all movies overtime.
-This project analyzes only 193 films that were found in both datasets.

 ## Acknowledgements
 - This project was inspired by Professor Mike Colbert in his Data Wrangling class at the University of Iowa.